AlexMachin1997/TheOpenMovieDB-React-Example/README.md

 ## Unit and integration testing setup

 To get started with the testing suites you will need to install all the development dependencies used for the application.
-To install the dependencies use `npm run devDependencies`, this will install all the development depencies, this includes react-testing-library, storybook, jest-axe etc.
+To install the dependencies use `npm run devDependencies`, this will install all the development decencies, this includes react-testing-library, storybook, jest-axe etc.

-By installing the development dependencies you will be able to run the whole applications component, GrpahQL and any other tests produced as part of the development of this project.
+By installing the development dependencies you will be able to run the whole applications component, GraphQL and any other tests produced as part of the development of this project.

 A complete list of all the tests which have been or are going to be created below